sugi-juku/get-tension/README.md

     - fit_lr.py

-        Linear model is fitted by training data.
+        Linear model is fitted by training data set.
         It is good to run this regularly using cron.

     - remake_stdata.py

-        You can remake training data from wavfiles.
+        You can remake training data set from wavfiles.
         Normally you don\'t have to use this.